 - Disconnect non-essential peripherals can avoid many problems

-You can install a new version of Windows 10 in many different ways, but you can always reduce the chances of running into issues waiting until the update becomes available automatically through Windows Update.
+You can install a new version of Windows 10 in many different ways, but you can always reduce the chances of running into issues waiting until you receive the notification automatically to install it manually through Windows Update.

 Usually, during the early days, you want to wait because feature updates aren’t fully compatible with every hardware configuration, and because of this, Microsoft blocks the update in purpose to prevent problems.

-If your computer isn’t getting the April 2019 Update automatically, chances are that it’s yet not compatible with your configuration.
+If your computer isn’t getting the May 2019 Update notification automatically, chances are that it’s yet not compatible with your configuration.
 Also, you can use the “Media Creation Tool” or “Update Assistant” to force the upgrade, but you’re most likely to see compatibility issues and errors.

 If you don’t want to wait, use the following tips to minimize the chances of problems and errors trying to install the new feature update.